jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (c) the maintenance of those customers' accounts; and (d) the provision of any ancillary services (such as network management, software support and development) supplied in relation to the services referred to in any of paragraphs (a), (b), and (c),—
   - **life insurance contract** means a contract lawfully entered into to the extent that it places a sum or sums at risk upon the contingency of the termination or continuance of human life, marriage, civil union or de facto relationship, or the birth of a child, but not to the extent that it provides for entitlements under Schedule 1, Part 4 of the Accident Compensation Act 2001 (which relates to entitlements arising from fatal injuries)
-  - **participatory security** means any interest or right to participate in any capital, assets, earnings, or other property of any person where that interest or right forms part of a contributory scheme (as defined in section 2 of the Securities Act 1978); and includes an interest in a unit trust within the meaning of the Unit Trusts Act 1960; but does not include an equity security, a debt security, money, or a cheque
+  - **participatory security** means any interest or right to participate in any capital, assets, earnings, or other property of any person where that interest or right forms part of a contributory scheme; and includes an interest in a unit trust (within the meaning of section YA 1 of the Income Tax Act 2007); but does not include an equity security, a debt security, money, or a cheque
-  - **superannuation scheme** means a superannuation scheme as defined in the Superannuation Schemes Act 1989.
+  - **retirement scheme** has the meaning given in section 6(1) of the Financial Markets Conduct Act 2013.
 (3) Notwithstanding subsection (2), the terms debt security, equity security, and participatory security do not include any of the following:
   (a) a life insurance contract or any other contract of insurance:
   (b)
   (c) a share in the share capital of a flat-owning or office-owning company (as defined in section 121A of the Land Transfer Act 1952):
-  (d) an interest in a superannuation scheme.
+  (d) an interest in a retirement scheme.
 (3B) Despite subsection (2), a person who is a party to an arrangement that is a credit contract but is not a credit contract under section 7 of the Credit Contracts and Consumer Finance Act 2003 may elect that the arrangement be treated under this section as not being a credit contract in relation to the person.
 (3C) Despite subsection (2), a person who is a party to an arrangement that is not a credit contract but is a credit contract under section 7 of the Credit Contracts and Consumer Finance Act 2003 may elect that the arrangement be treated under this section as being a credit contract in relation to the person.
 (4) Despite this section, financial services does not include—